arturogonzalezm/missing_stock_prices_python/README.md

 ## Scoring Criteria

-The expression: $$50 \times \max(2 - d, 0)$$ is a mathematical formula used in various contexts, often for scoring or evaluating performance based on a deviation measure 'd'.
+The expression: $$50 \times \max(2 - d, 0)$$ Is a mathematical formula used in various contexts, often for scoring or evaluating performance based on a deviation measure 'd'.
 Here's a breakdown of each part of this formula:

 - **50**: This is a constant multiplier used to scale the result of the function to a desired range or magnitude.